msakuta/rust-srcprof/README.md

 # rust-srcprof

-This is reimplementation of source code line count profile I wrote long time ago in Python.
+This is reimplementation of source code line count profiler I wrote long time ago in Python.

 As it is implemented in Rust, it should be much faster than Python version, especially with large repository.